Selecting a language will automatically trigger the translation of the page content.

 • Copy of the act concerning the recognition signed by the French father for children born out of wedlock

-The embassy or consulate may request additional documents depending on the context.
+The embassy or consulate may request additional documents.

 Please note